sudoer-Huatao/calc_ultra/README.md

 (Turn on dark mode for a better aesthetic) 📲

-Calc-Ultra (styled as CALC ULTRA) is a multi-functional calculator that uses a command line interface.
+Calc-Ultra (styled as CALC ULTRA) is a multi-functional calculator that uses a command-line/menu-based interface.
 Little Python background knowledge is needed to use this calculator!

 Supports: